potchy/wavtogg/README.md

 # wavtogg

 .wav to .ogg bulk converter with encoding filters and backup support.
 Requires FFmpeg.
-Windows only.

 ## convert